ErpNetDocs/tech/modules/crm/clientcenter/reference.md

 Products linked to a customer's default distribution channel are visible by default during the creation of a new order in the Client Center.

-To hide the products and this tab, enter the following **value** for the Settings field and **restart** the website using the Instance Manager:
+To hide the products and this tab, enter the following **value** in the Settings field:

 ```
 {"HideDistributionChannel": true}